kukuruza/City-Project/README.md

 end
 ```

-### Tests vs examples
+#### Names of files

-Matlab unit tests http://www.mathworks.com/help/matlab/matlab-unit-test-framework.html?refresh=true should have names `MyClassTest.m`.
+__Tests vs Examples.__ Matlab unit tests http://www.mathworks.com/help/matlab/matlab-unit-test-framework.html?refresh=true should have names `MyClassTest.m`.
 Examples that illustrate how a unit works, and may also be used for testing should have name `MyClassDemo.m`.

+__Scripts, Classes, functions.__ Names of scripts and classes should be capitalized, names of functions should start with lower-case.